Existence and regularity of solutions to parabolic-elliptic nonlinear systems: Introduction and main results

 \begin{theo} Let $f\in\elle m(\Omega_T)$ with $\frac{2N+4}{N+4}\leq m <\frac{N+2}{2}$, then there exist

 such that $u_t\in\elle1(0,T;W^{-1,1}(\Omega))$ and such that $u\geq0$, $\psi\geq0$ and, for all $\varphi\in\elle\infty(0,T;\Sobom \infty)$ and all $v\in\Hom$,

-Finally, the initial condition for $u$ is satisfied in the following weak sense: there exists a sequence $\{u_n\}_n$ of functions in $C^0([0, T] ; L^2(\Omega)) \cap L^2(0, T ;\Hom)$ converging to $u$ in $\elleomT1$ such that $u_n(0)=0$, and $\psi(0)=0$ almost everywhere in $\Omega$. \end{theo} \begin{remark} The choice of test functions belonging to $\elle\infty(0,T;\Sobom \infty)$ may seem somewhat restrictive since, arguably, the distributions that appear in the equation act on larger function spaces.
+Finally, the initial condition for $u$ is satisfied in the following weak sense: there exists a sequence $\{u_n\}_n$ of functions in $C^0([0, T] ; L^2(\Omega)) \cap L^2(0, T ;\Hom)$ converging to $u$ in $\elleomT1$ such that $u_n(0)=0$, and $\psi(0)=0$ almost--everywhere in $\Omega$. \end{theo} \begin{remark} The choice of test functions belonging to $\elle\infty(0,T;\Sobom \infty)$ may seem somewhat restrictive since, arguably, the distributions that appear in the equation act on larger function spaces.
 Our choice, however, has the advantage of simplifying the notation while remaining in a Sobolev space context.
-Moreover, since the aforementioned larger spaces are of the form $\elle a(0,T;\elleomT b)$, one can recover the complete set of test functions arguing by density. \end{remark}

-To prove the existence of a distributional solution with, say, $C^1$ test functions, we need the term $uM(x)\nabla\psi$ to belong to $\elleomT1$.
+Moreover, since the aforementioned larger spaces are of the form $\elle a(0,T;\elleomT b)$, one can recover the complete set of test functions arguing by density. \end{remark} To prove the existence of a distributional solution with smooth test functions (such as in Theorem \ref{Main_Theorem_2}), we need the term $uM(x)\nabla\psi$ to belong to $\elleomT1$.
 For this to be possible, since we only know that $\nabla\psi$ belongs to $\left(\elleomT2\right)^N$, it is necessary for $u$ to belong to (at least) $\elleomT2$.
 Such requirement is equivalent to